-Disclose the amount of direct and reimbursable obligations incurred against amounts apportioned under Category A, B, AB, and Exempt from apportionment.
-This disclosure shall agree with total obligations incurred as reported on the SBR.
+Disclose the amount of direct and reimbursable new obligations and upward adjustments against amounts apportioned under Category A, B, AB, and Exempt from apportionment.
+This disclosure shall agree with total new obligations and upward adjustments (line 2190) as reported on the SBR.
 Apportionment categories shall be determined in accordance with the guidance provided in Circular No. A-11.